+Jim Berriau, Founder/Winegrower

-Jim Bernau, Founder/Winegrower
+WillametteValleyVineyards.com 8800 Enchanted Way SE · Turner, Oregon 97392 · 1-800-344-9463 · info@wvv.com Jim Bernau, Founder/Winegrower

-8800 Enchanted Way SE · Turner, Oregon 97392 · 1-800-344-9463 · info@wvv.com Jim Bernau, Founder/Winegrower Building a Dream The "budwood" of Willamette Valley Vineyards began long before its founding in 1983 by vintner Jim Bernau.
-His Dad, a Roseburg lawyer, was hired by a California winemaker to secure one of the first winery licenses in Oregon since Prohibition.
+Building a Dream

+The "budwood" of Willamette Valley Vineyards began long before its founding in 1983 by vintner Jim Bernau.
+His Dad, a Roseburg attorney, was hired by a California winemaker to secure one of the first winery licenses in Oregon since Prohibition.
 Jim's Dad allowed small tastes of Richard Sommer's wine at the dinner table, lighting a path that led Jim from home winemaking to studies at UC Davis and eventually Beaune, France.
 His early "winemaking" grew more from mischief when at the age of 10, he liberated his Mom's frozen Concord grape juice from the freezer following the description of fermentation in the family's set of Encyclopedias.

 In 1983, with the encouragement from winemakers making their move from California, Jim cleared away an old pioneer plum orchard in the Salem Hills, hidden underneath scotch broom and blackberry vines.
-Unable to afford drip irrigation, he watered them by hand using 17 lengths of 75' garden hose to get the grapelings through their first summer.
+Unable to afford drip irrigation, he watered the vines by hand using 17 lengths of 75' garden hose to get the grapelings through their first summer.

-America's Community-Funded Winery Willamette Valley Vineyards became the first SEC authorized community-funded business in the U.S. through the first successful Regulation A self-underwritten public offering in 1989.
+America's Community-Funded Winery

+Willamette Valley Vineyards became the first SEC authorized community-funded business in the U.S. through the first successful Regulation A self-underwritten public offering in 1989.
 The winery has grown with the support of wine enthusiasts through Preferred Stock Ownership (NASDAQ: WVVIP) funding new vineyards, wineries and experiences.

+History

-History - Founder Jim Bernau began planting Pinot Noir vines in what's now called the Bernau Block at the Estate in the Salem Hills. - Jim accompanied a delegation of Oregon winegrowers to help arrange the import of French Chardonnay budwood the renowned Dijon clones. - Became the first successful, community-funded winery in the country with a self underwritten Regulation A Public Common Stock offering, extending Ownership to wine enthusiasts.
+Founder Jim Bernau began planting Pinot Noir vines in what's now called the Bernau Block at the Estate in the Salem Hills.

+- Jim, as a member of the Oregon Governor's Delegation to Burgundy, helped arrange the import of French Chardonnay budwood the renowned Dijon Clones. - Became the first successful, community-funded winery in the country with a self underwritten Regulation A Public Common Stock offering, extending Ownership to wine enthusiasts. - Jim's personal gift to Oregon State University established the nation's first professorship of fermentation science.

-- The winery began a glass recycling program offering ten cents per bottle for all wine bottles returned to its Tasting Room. - Willamette Valley Vineyards partnered with Quail Run Vineyards to make the first vintage of Griffin Creek wines and the Merlot was named "Best Red Wine in Oregon" by Wine Spectator. - The winery became a founding member of LIVE (Low Input Viticulture and Enology) and Salmon-Safe.
-WVV merged with Oregon wine pioneer Bill Fuller and his Tualatin Vineyard planted in 1973, one of the oldest and most respected vineyards in the Willamette Valley. - 2002 Wines appear on NBC's hit television show "Friends." - Upon the O'Briens' retirement in 2007, Elton Vineyard was contracted under a long-term lease.
+- Willamette Valley Vineyards partnered with Quail Run Vineyards to make the first vintage of Griffin Creek wines and the Merlot was named "Best Red Wine in Oregon" by Wine Spectator. - The winery became a founding member of LIVE (Low Input Viticulture and Enology) and Salmon-Safe.
+Willamette merged with Oregon wine pioneer Bill Fuller's Tualatin Estate Vineyard planted in 1973, one of the oldest and most respected vineyards in Oregon. - Wines appeared on NBC's hit television show "Friends." and were served at the White House. - Upon the O'Briens' retirement in 2007, Elton Vineyard was contracted under a long-term lease.

 Became the first winery in the world to use sustainable cork stoppers certified by the Rainforest Alliance to Forest Stewardship Council (FSC®) standards.